Frequently Asked Questions

 First, we can and must produce more food on less land, and we can produce much more fish biomass from better managed fisheries.
 High-yield tree plantations should replace logging of natural forests in the tropics.
 Second, natural ecosystems are essential to maintaining productivity of existing farmland, pasturelands, and marine ecosystems.
 Coral reefs, mangroves and other marine ecosystems provide essential habitat for commercially important fish species.
 Terrestrial ecosystems prevent soil erosion, improve water quality and maintain ground and surface water regimes.
 They also provide habitat for insects, bats and birds that pollinate crops, vegetables and fruit and nut trees.
 Forests put massive amounts of water into the atmosphere through transpiration, which results in rainfall over a much broader region (the forests of central Africa influence rainfall in the U.S. Midwest, for example).
 In sequestering carbon and regulating climate, forests are a bulwark against climate change.

-The human population will level off this century and humans will eventually of necessity shift to sustainable use of natural resources.
+Human population growth will eventually level off and humans will of necessity shift to sustainable use of natural resources.
 How much nature will be left after that transition depends on what we do now.

 International Conservation Fund of Canada Copyright © 2009-2017